 Another option is installing the plugin via FTP.
 You’ll need to extract the plugin files in the wp-content/plugins folder of your remote server.
 You can do that using a software to connect to your FTP such as FileZilla.

 After uploading the plugin you should be able to see it in your plugins list, under WordPress > Plugins.
 You can activate it by clicking the activate button:

 Activating updates and geolocation

 In order to receive automatic updates and for the geolocation API to work, you need to activate your plugin with a valid license key.
 You can check your license key in the email you’ve used to download the plugin or on our site, under the Account > My purchases section:

 You can click the “extend license” or “manage sites” and you’ll see the license key.

-Then copy that key and paste it on your site, under WordPress Dashboard > Users Insights > Module Options > Users Insights License > Settings section.
+Then copy that key and paste it on your site, under WordPress Dashboard > Users Insights > Settings > Users Insights License > Settings section.

 How the modules work (activate/deactivate)

 After registering your product you’ll be able to enable and disable modules, such as the geolocation, device detection and so on.
-You can manage all modules under Users Insights > Module Options and each module has more details about it available once you click the “learn more” button.
+You can manage all modules under Users Insights > Settings and each module has more details about it available once you click the “learn more” button.

 How to use the filters